kyverno/website/content/en/docs/Writing policies/match-exclude.md

   rules:
   - name: no-LoadBalancer
     match:
+      any:
-      resources:
+      - resources:
           names:
           - "prod-*"
           - "staging"
           kinds:
           - Service
+      - resources:
+          kinds:
+          - Service
+          subjects:
+          - kind: User
+            name: dave
 ```

-This will now match on only Services that begin with the name "prod-" **OR** have the name "staging" but not those which begin with "dev-" or any other prefix.
+`match.any[0]` will now match on only Services that begin with the name "prod-" **OR** have the name "staging" and not those which begin with "dev-" or any other prefix. `match.any[1]` will match all Services being created by the `dave` user regardless of the name of the Service.
+And since these two are specified under the `any` key, the entire rule will act on all Services with names `prod-*` or `staging` **OR** on all services being created by the `dave` user.
 In both `match` and `exclude` statements, [wildcards](/docs/writing-policies/validate/#wildcards) are supported to make selection more flexible.

 {{% alert title="Note" color="info" %}}
 Kyverno also supports `resources.name` which allows you to pass in only a single name rather than a list, but `resources.name` is being deprecated in favor of `resources.names` and will be removed in a future release.